amkhrjee/ocwd/readme.md

 That's it!
 You have now installed Windows PowerShell on your system.
 You can start using Windows PowerShell by typing commands into the terminal window.
 </details>

+### Linux
+The cross-platform PowerShell-Core is required for this.
+The official and detailed installation guide can be found [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3).

+### MacOS
+The detailed installation guide for PowerShell-Core is given [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.3) by Microsoft.

+If you have PowerShell installed, we can proceed to install `ocwd`.

 `ocwd` is currently available via Microsoft's [PSGallery](https://www.powershellgallery.com/packages/ocwd/1.1.1).
 If you have installed external scripts before, you can skip to the installation script, otherwise, open PowerShell in Administrator Mode and paste the following in order: